 The Pley Club is a well-known brothel in this historic city.
 Some taxi drivers in the resort-town are paid a commission for recommending the club and its prostitutes to tourists.

-The members of the Secret Service team, who were in Cartagena on assignment ahead of the president’s visit for the Summit of the Americas, were relieved of their duties and sent home last Friday, the same day Obama arrived.
+The officials were in Cartagena on assignment ahead of the president's visit for the Summit of the Americas last weekend.

-The controversy surrounding the officials’ misconduct overshadowed the summit last weekend and local residents are questioning why the city put so many resources into the international event only to be left with a tarnished reputation.
+The controversy surrounding the officials' misconduct, however, overshadowed the summit last week and local residents are questioning why the city put so many resources into the international event only to be left with a tarnished reputation.

 "Cartagena didn't benefit one cent from President Obama's visit.
 All people remember are that the Secret Service agents slept with our prostitutes," said a man who works in the neighborhood.